Clinical Research Trials

 DGX-A02 is a prospective, randomized, double-blind, sham-controlled, multicenter Phase 3 clinical trial designed to evaluate the safety and efficacy of IDCT in subjects with single-level, symptomatic mild-to-moderate lumbar (L3–S1) intervertebral disc degeneration.
 The trial is expected to enroll approximately 162 subjects and includes a 52-week primary period followed by a 52-week follow-up period (total 104 weeks).

-DISTALS| Principal Investigator: Dr. Lucas Elijovich CLOSED TO ENROLLMENT
+PICASSO| Principal Investigator: Dr. Lucas Elijovich

 MIGRAINE| Principal Investigator: Dr. Violiza Inoa